apache/comdev-site/source/pmc/new-member.md

 you should do next.

-Joining an ASF Project Management Committee represents more than recognition of your contributions -- it's a new level of responsibility for the project's health and sustainability.
+Joining an ASF Project Management Committee represents more than recognition of your contributions.
+You take on a new level of responsibility for the project's health and sustainability.
 The Board of Directors relies on you to provide oversight of the project code and community.